 Many of the finest things in life are combinations of other great things.
-Combining music with drama gave us opera.
-Combining the Internet with mobile phones gave us smartphones.
 And combining breakfast with lunch gave us brunch!

 Location: 35 Church Street

-Patria: Authentically Spanish, Patria offers savoury Spanish tapas in an upscale environment in Toronto’s King West area.
-This is not your average brunch menu, featuring traditional Spanish ingredients like serrano ham, goat cheese, chorizo, and manchego.
-Try something different for brunch.
-Olé!
+Authentically Spanish, offers savoury Spanish tapas in an upscale environment in Toronto’s King West area.
+This is not your average brunch menu.
+Traditional Spanish ingredients like serrano ham, goat cheese, chorizo and manchego cheese start your day with an olé!

 Location: 478 King Street West